324 more persons discharged after completing two-week quarantine period in Srinagar

 638 persons discharged so far after successfully completing their quarantine

-SRINAGAR: One hundred and forty-four (144) more persons who were shifted into administrative quarantine upon their return to Srinagar two weeks ago were discharged Monday after successfully completing their 14-day quarantine period.
+SRINAGAR: Three hundred and twenty-four (324) more persons who were shifted into administrative quarantine upon their return to Srinagar two weeks ago were discharged Thursday after successfully completing their 14-day quarantine period.

-While most in it belonged to Srinagar this group also included those belonging to other districts of Kashmir.
-Upon discharge the latter were entrusted to their respective district headquarters in SRTC busses the Srinagar administration had arranged for their convenience.
-Srinagar residents in the group were all ferried home or entrusted to their families.
+These persons belonging to different districts of Kashmir were entrusted to their respective district headquarters in SRTC busses the Srinagar administration had arranged for their convenience.
+Srinagar residents in the group were all ferried home or entrusted to their families, said the communiqué.

 Additional Deputy Commissioner Srinagar M Haneef Balkhi who has been designated as overall incharge of quarantine facilities established in the district oversaw their discharge and their transportation.
 Other supervising officers including SDM East Sandeep Singh Bali were also present on the occasion.

-The group like all others before was under thorough medical supervision throughout their quarantine period and was discharged after clearance from doctors and health authorities.
+The group was under thorough medical supervision throughout their quarantine period and was discharged after clearance from doctors.

-The remaining overseas-return or domestic travellers in administrative quarantine in the district will complete their quarantine period and will be sent home this week.
+While around 500 persons are completing their quarantine and will be discharged tomorrow all the overseas-return persons in administrative quarantine in the district will complete their quarantine period by the end of this week and will be sent home as they complete it.